-We think the commonly accepted approach to collecting data on tornadoes has run it’s course.
+We believe the commonly accepted approach to collecting data on tornadoes has reached a point of diminishing returns.
 That being the utilization of a wide range of instruments recording the near tornado environment.
 The point of interest here being supercellular tornadogenesis.
-Questions have arisen regarding the adequacy of data collected and it’s contribution to the prediction of tornadoes.
+Questions among our group have arisen regarding the adequacy of data collected and it’s contribution to the prediction of tornadoes.
 There is no doubt the data collected is of highest quality, most likely the best in the world.
 However, whether the data actually provide any meaning to the bigger picture is yet to be know.

-During each Intensive Operation Period (IOP), mobile mesonets and Sparv Embedded Windsonds will be utilized to record surface observations and atmospheric profiles throughout the duration of the event.
+During each Intensive Operation Period (IOP), mobile mesonet and Sparv Embedded Windsond observations will be made to record surface and atmospheric profiles throughout the duration of an event.

-Mobile mesonets will record standard atmospheric parameters including temperature, dew point, wind speed, direction, etc. throughout the duration of each IOP.
-Sparv Embedded Windsonds will be launched strategically throughout operation periods as well.
-Before convective initiation, several during initiation, and after.
-Doing so will allow us to observe the temporal evolution of each parameter and how it influences tornadogenesis.
+Mobile mesonets will make standard atmospheric observations including wind, temperature, dew point, and barometric pressure for the duration of each IOP.
+Sparv Embedded Windsonds will be launched in rapid succession strategically timed throughout the period of convective initiation.
+Both methods of data collection will allow us to observe the temporal evolution of the environment.

-Where our group makes observations is completely contingent upon where the parameter space is.
+Observations are completely contingent upon where the best parameter space is.
 No geographic boundaries are set allowing for a diverse portfolio of data from around the contiguous United States and Canada.
-While we plan on beginning operations in 2026, the span of this project will most likely take several years.
+While plans are set for operations to begin in 2026, our project will most likely span several years.

-Our group is set to begin full operation in 2026, however, experimental data collection cannot be ruled out before then.
-Expect updates following our progress on social media in the very near future. — Stay tuned.
+Full operation is anticipated June 2026, however, experimental data collection cannot be ruled out before then.
+Expect updates following our progress on social media in the very near future.